-6.6 Filming, recording and use of social media at council meetings where the public is excluded).
+6.6 Filming, recording and use of social media at Council meetings where the public is excluded).
 They may record, film or use social media before, during or after the meeting, so long as this does not distract from or interfere unduly with the smooth running of the meeting.
 Anyone proposing to film during the meeting is requested to make this known to the Chairman in advance.
-The Council also makes audio recordings of meetings.
+The Council also makes audio recordings of meetings which are published on our website.